 Provost, Tranoi

-For September Paris Fashion Week, if we are able to make in happen, the trade shows will present men and women collections.
+For September Paris Fashion Week, if we are able to make it happen, the trade shows will present men’s and women’s collections.
 The sales period will be concentrated in September and October.
-June, we will launch a digital platform which allow designers to present their collections, organize e-meetings and e-presentations of collections.
+This June, we will launch a digital platform which allows designers to present their collections, organize e-meetings and e-presentations of collections.

 Braglia, Brama

-dates of the fashion calendar can change because they are tied to the production cycle.
-What will change will be the communication and the sale processes: events, fairs, fashion shows and showrooms sales.
+The dates of the fashion calendar cannot change because they are tied to the production cycle.
+What will change will be the communication and the sale processes: events, fairs, fashion shows and showroom sales.
 They will have huge changes and a more digital approach than physical initiatives.

-ALBERTO
+Lanowy, ALBERTO

-here will be fewer shows, and direct communication will become more important. igital solutions, will be supplementary and not replace personal contact.
-We continue to focus on showrooms our strong relationships with our agents
+There will be fewer shows, and direct communication will become more important.
+Digital solutions will be supplementary and not replace personal contact.
+We continue to focus on showrooms and on our strong relationships with our agents.

-Catania, Giada
+Catania, Giada Spa

-The fashion calendar will undergo a slowdown and a slight delay, so as to bring the sales of the collections back to their natural seasonality. e may reduce the number of releases by avoiding the presentations of the pre-collections. ringing the most important fashion shows to Italy will be a common trend, both to contain costs and to reduce the environmental impact
+The fashion calendar will undergo a slowdown and a slight delay, so as to bring the sales of the collections back to their natural seasonality.
+We may reduce the number of releases by avoiding the presentations of the pre-collections.
+Bringing the most important fashion shows to Italy will be a common trend, both to contain costs and to reduce the environmental impact.

-Michael Stars
+Lerner, Michael Stars

 We are hoping the fashion calendar will reflect more of the consumer’s needs as to when they want to buy product.
 For example, we should be selling Fall 21 during Fall 20 and have goods on the floor when people want them.
-It’s tough to ship fall in mid-July as more and more customers are savvy and wait until it goes on sale or for when they need it.
-I do think fashion trade shows will change and be on much smaller scales, so we plan on using our showrooms more
+It’s tough to ship Fall in mid-July as more and more customers are savvy and wait until it goes on sale or for when they need it.
+I do think fashion trade shows will change and be on much smaller scales, so we plan on using our showrooms more.

-Double Double
+Team Double Double

-fashion calendar will go back to normal after this crisis but on a smaller scale.
+The fashion calendar will go back to normal after this crisis but on a smaller scale.
 A lot of designers are re-evaluating Fashion Week and how much they want to put into it.

-Peek & Cloppenburg
+Anlauf, Peek & Cloppenburg

-A sustainable shift in the fashion calendar is quite conceivable. would take pressure off the industry and avoid quick discounts.
+A sustainable shift in the fashion calendar is quite conceivable.
+It would take pressure off the industry and avoid quick discounts.
 The goods could stay on the shop floor longer and be sold at a regular price, since the upcoming collection would not be waiting in the stock room.

 Poletto, Pitti

-Before the crisis, there was already a widespread dissatisfaction with the excessive advance of the collection dates and the somewhat anarchic multiplication of events due to the commercial strategies of the strongest brands. general decline in tourism towards big international fashion destinations and the related fashion purchases that have been one of the original drivers of the acceleration of collections and their seasonal offset will .
+Before the crisis, there was already a widespread dissatisfaction with the excessive advance of the collection dates and the somewhat anarchic multiplication of events due to the commercial strategies of the strongest brands.
+The general decline in tourism towards big international fashion destinations and the related fashion purchases that have been one of the original drivers of the acceleration of collections and their seasonal offset will contribute to the shift.
 The co-ed shows – chosen but abandoned by some brands – may represent a temporary response, dictated by practical needs; however, the two sectors still have different characteristics and dynamics.

 Team FFIXXED STUDIOS

-here will be some surface changes, and some fashion weeks will conflate men’s and women’some less relevant fashion weeks might disappear.
+There will be some surface changes, and some fashion weeks will conflate men’s and women’s.
+Some less relevant fashion weeks might disappear.
 But ultimately, I don’t think there will be any significant changes to the underlying structures that we have now.

 Pinto, Lemon Jelly